AlttiRi/keep-lister/README.md

 ---

-_Note: replace `%USERPROFILE%\Downloads\zz-dir-scanner.mjs` with the path to the scanner file if you have moved it from the download folder to another place._
+_Note: replace `%USERPROFILE%\Downloads\qq-keep-lister-scanner.mjs` with the path to the scanner file if you have moved it from the download folder to another place._

 ---